Columbia, SC Car Accident Lawyer

 - If you feel threatened by someone, call the police or drive to the nearest police station

 - Never tailgate another driver

 - If you see two other drivers engaging in aggressive behavior, but you are not involved, call the police and make a report anyway

 - If you become angry at another driver, diffuse the situation as soon as possible by putting on soothing music, mouthing an apology, or allowing them room to pass you

-South Carolina Car Accident Lawyers at Chappell, Smith & Arden Represent Victims of Road Rage and Aggressive Driving
+South Carolina Car Accident Lawyers at Chappell Smith & Arden, P.A.
+Represent Victims of Road Rage and Aggressive Driving